-The monthly value of the Southern Oscillation Index (SOI) was -19.1 in February and -6.3 in March.
-According to the SOI Phase system, the SOI is in a ‘Consistently Negative’ phase.
+The monthly value of the Southern Oscillation Index (SOI) was -2.2 for February and +3.8 for March.
+According to the SOI Phase system, the SOI is in a ‘Rapidly Rising’ phase.

 When using a climate outlook it should be remembered that the probability, or per cent chance, of something occurring is just that – a probability.
 For example, if there is a 70 per cent probability of above-median rainfall, then there is also a 30 per cent chance of below-median rainfall.
 It does not mean that rainfall will be 70 per cent more than the median.

 Users should note that the SOI in autumn has low reliability as an indicator of rainfall.
 Furthermore, while climate outlook schemes cannot provide outlooks with absolute certainty, users who follow a skilful scheme should benefit from doing so in the long-term.
 Thus, users should consider the historical track record of any scheme, and such information is becoming increasingly available.